2020PB/police-brutality/reports/Oregon.md

 Tear gas engulfed the Riot Ribs mutual aid tents which provided food, water, medical aid and other supplies to protestors and homeless folks in the area.

-tags: protestor, tear-gas, rubber-bullets, pepper-balls, shoot, flashbang, property-destruction, medic
+tags: protestor, tear-gas, rubber-bullet, pepper-ball, shoot, stun-grenade, property-destruction, medic

 id: or-portland-112